 The IMMA Collection is a unique resource which is made available to the public through a vibrant programme of temporary exhibitions and projects.
 Collection Exhibitions may explore the work of an individual artist, or address a theme or historic period.

-Northern Light is drawn from the exceptional collection of photography amassed by Dr David Kronn over the past 25 years.
-The Kronn Collection is a promised gift to IMMA and comprises more than 1100 photographs ranging in content from 19th-century Daguerreotypes; works by icons of modern photography such as Irving Penn and Diane Arbus; as well as works by award-winning contemporary photographers such as David Goldblatt and Graciela Iturbide.
-This is the third exhibition from the Kronn Collection following presentations in 2011 and 2014 and marks a donation of 50 works to the IMMA Collection.
+Northern Light is the third exhibition at IMMA drawn from the exceptional collection of modern and contemporary photography put together by Dr David Kronn over the past 25 years.
+The David Kronn Collection is a promised gift to IMMA and comprises more than 1100 photographs ranging in content from 19th-century Daguerreotypes to works by award-winning contemporary photographers.

 The David Kronn Collection is a collection of more than 1100 photographs which are a promised gift to IMMA.
 The collection ranges in content from 19th century Daguerreotypes to the 20th century photography of Edward Weston and August Sander and works from award-winning contemporary photographers such as Nicolai Howalt, Simon Norfolk and Asako Narahashi.
 Dr David Kronn was born in Dublin but has been based in New York city for nearly three decades.
 A medical doctor by profession his interest in scientific processes is clearly apparent in the approach which he takes to collecting and the specific interests on which he has focused.
 Out of the Dark Room was the first exhibition at IMMA of 165 photographs from the collection in 2011 and included rooms dedicated to Irving Penn and Harry Callahan.
 Second Sight took place in 2014 and contained the first outright donation of 50 works to the IMMA collection, including key pieces by August Sander, Berenice Abbott, Karl Blossfeldt and others.